-National Core Facility for human pluripotent stem cell production and characterization
+Norwegian Core Facility for human pluripotent stem cells

-We provide services associated with production, characterization and differentiation of human pluripotent stem cells, including production of induced pluripotent stem cells from patients for studies of disease mechanisms.
+We assist researchers with the production, characterization and differentiation of human pluripotent stem cells

-The Core Facility for Human Pluripotent Stem Cells offers services to researchers throughout Norway related to research on human ES and iPS cells.
+The Core Facility for Human Pluripotent Stem Cells offers services related to research on human ES and iPS cells.
+We provide reprogramming of iPS cell lines from patients and healthy donors, for example for in vitro disease modeling.
 We have already-established human ES cell lines and a large bank of human iPS cell lines established through ongoing REK-approved projects.
-We provide reprogramming services to researchers who want to establish and characterize new iPS cell lines from patients and healthy donors, for example for in vitro disease modeling.

-- reprogramming of iPS cells from skin biopsies
+- reprogramming of hiPS cells from skin biopsies and blood samples

-- characterization of hES and hiPS cells including flow cytometric and immunocytochemical analyses
+- characterization of hES and hiPS cells (expression of pluripotency markers, embryoid body formation)

 - training and assistance in cultivation of hES and hiPS cells